PRBonn/TCoRe/README.md

 ## How to Install

-For compatibility reasons, we reccomend creating a conda environement with python 3.9:
+For compatibility reasons, we reccomend creating a conda environement with python 3.9:  <br>
 `conda create --name tcore python=3.9 && conda activate tcore`

 Installing python packages pre-requisites: